 \sect{Introduction} The geometry of wavefunctions in Hilbert space, known as quantum geometry, has become a fundamental concept in modern physics.
 One key component of quantum geometry is the Berry curvature~\cite{Berry}, which has played a central role not only in condensed matter physics~\cite{Xiao2010}, but also in high-energy and astrophysical contexts~\cite{Kamada:2022nyt}, particularly through the formulation of chiral kinetic theory~\cite{Son:2012wh,Stephanov:2012ki,Son:2012zy}.
 This framework describes topological quantum transport phenomena such as the chiral magnetic effect~\cite{Vilenkin:1980fu,Nielsen:1983rb,Fukushima:2008xe} and the chiral anomaly~\cite{Adler:1969gk,Bell:1969ts}.

 The other essential component of quantum geometry is the quantum metric, defined as the Riemannian metric on the Hilbert space that measures the infinitesimal distance between the eigenstates of a Hamiltonian~\cite{Provost1980}.
-The quantum metric has recently attracted considerable attention in condensed matter physics owing to its impact on nonlinear responses; see, e.g., Refs.~\cite{Liu_2024,Gao2025} for recent reviews.
+The quantum metric has recently attracted considerable attention in condensed matter physics owing to its impact on nonlinear responses; see, e.g., Refs.~\cite{Liu_2024,Gao2025,Verma,Jiang_2025,yu2025quantum} for recent reviews.
 Previous applications of the quantum metric to transport phenomena have primarily focused on electric currents in solids.
 Yet, it should be noted that a key property of the Berry curvature is the modification of the phase-space density of states and Liouville’s theorem~\cite{Xiao:2005qw,Duval:2005vn}, and, as a consequence, the very definitions of conserved charge and current as well as the formulation of kinetic equations~\cite{Son:2012wh,Son:2012zy}.
 This knowledge naturally raises the fundamental question of whether the presence of the quantum metric may also lead to similar modifications.